tensorwerk/hangar-py/docs/faq.rst

          ability to remove any data which had previously existed in some commit in the repo’s history

-   In addition, a hangar checkout object is not what it appears to be (at first glance, use, or even during common introspection operations).
+   In addition, a Hangar checkout object is not what it appears to be (at first glance, use, or even during common introspection operations).
 If you try to operate on it after closing the checkout, or holding it while another checkout is started, you won’t be able to (there’s a whole lot of invisible